-With this action it is then straightforward to see that
+With this action, it is then straightforward to see that

-where $\beta,\gamma\in \bb{R}$, as derived for a theory in this form in \cite{giamarchi_quantum_2003}.
-Using the relations in Eq.~\ref{eqn:prime_coord} the scaling dimension of $e^{i\beta\theta_{\rho\pm}}$ and $e^{i\gamma\phi_{\rho\pm}}$ can then be worked out in terms of the Luttinger parameters in $A$ and $B$.
-In the spin sector we must have that
+where $\beta,\gamma\in \bb{R}$, as derived for a theory in this form in Ref.~\cite{giamarchi_quantum_2003}.
+Using the relations in Eqs.~(\ref{eqn:prime_coord}), the scaling dimension of $e^{i\beta\theta_{\rho\pm}}$ and $e^{i\gamma\phi_{\rho\pm}}$ can then be worked out in terms of the Luttinger parameters in $A$ and $B$.
+In the spin sector, we must have that

-which is enforced by $SU(2)$ invariance.
+which is enforced by $\mathrm{SU}(2)$ invariance.